A pathway to creative expression.

 He ara hei whakaputa i te wairua auaha

-Polli’s workshops mainly helped me build on existing knowledge and consolidated what we are trying to do.
-Her examples were great and the practical ideas very easy to implement.
-They were some new insights regarding theory but it was mostly to refresh what I had learned.
+Polli’s workshops mainly helped me build on existing knowledge and consolidate what we are trying to do.
+Her examples were great, and the practical ideas were very easy to implement.
+They were some new insights regarding theory, but it was mostly to refresh what I had learned.
 Nothing radically new, but a great feeling of strengthening!

 Polli was a wonderful speaker, very inspiring and covered a range of topics.
 I liked the fact she mentioned that she encounters similar classroom difficulties as we do e.g. children using colour tablets as railway tracks.
-Was reassuring to know that others, who have many more years teaching experience than me encounter similar situations.
+It was reassuring to know that others who have many more years of teaching experience than me encounter similar situations.

 The music was so beautiful.
-I had learned so much of practical stuff which I can practice with the children.
+I learned so much practical stuff, which I can practice with the children.